 Banked Owned Life Insurance

-Today more than 4000 banks own, more than $140 billion in bank owned life insurance (BOLI) policies.
-In a specific sense, bank owned life insurance is an attractive permanent life insurance policy purchased for several complementary purposes: to compensate (and retain, in fact) highly placed executives that are instrumental to the continued success of the institution; as well as to fund unfunded long term employee/executive benefit liabilities.
-Basically, if you’re a bank president or CEO, you purchase bank owned life insurance for on certain employees to provide for them in their eventual retirement, earn better return on Tier 1 assets, as well as to hedge against financial failure.
+Today almost 3800 banks own $140 billion in bank owned life insurance (BOLI) policies.
+In a specific sense, bank owned life insurance is a permanent life insurance policy purchased for primarily to recover costs of employee benefits and offset liabilities for retirement benefits, helping banks to keep up with ever-rising benefit costs.
+Basically, if you’re a bank president or CEO, you purchase bank owned life insurance for certain employees to provide for them in their eventual retirement, earn better return on Tier 1 assets, as well as to hedge against financial failure.

 How Does Bank Owned Life Insurance Work?

 The bank owned life insurance is highly regulated by various federal and state banking authorities.
-Even though bank owned life insurance policies are very attractive investment proposal for banks but it should be bought not for rate of return purpose but to either offset the employee benefit expanses or cost recovery of deferred compensation and other retirement benefits to executives.
+Even though bank owned life insurance policies are a very attractive investment proposal for banks, they should not be bought for rates of return purposes but to either offset the employee benefit expanse or cost recovery of deferred compensation and other retirement benefits to executives.

 Uses and Benefits of Bank Owned Life Insurance